isadiewei/public/agile/agile.md

 Continuous attention to technical excellence and good design enhances agility.

-willingness to complete something is defined by the adherence to long term goals achieved by visualizing success, prepar{ing|ed} logistics, building mastery

-Welcome changing requirements, even late in development.
-Agile processes harness change for the customer's competitive advantage.

-recording thoughts and distortions in motion allows for replacement of unhealthy patterns and as such more chesive, consistent progress moving forward as visualization is paramount to success

-focusing on the sancticty of time, and the face to face personability, of all our motivated individual work, in applying themselves as volunteers, we create our valuable contributions and interactions,

-prioritizing collaboration over contract negotiation, processes or awakening tools of potentially-aware assistence, sustained indinitely over the time of our teams coherence,

-At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly. we view this as the path to competancy for our peers
+focusing on the sancticty of time, and the face to face personability, of all our motivated individual work, in applying themselves as volunteers, we create our valuable contributions and interactions, saving what is needed for further generations collaboration, prioritizing collaboration over contract negotiation, processes or awakening tools of potentially-aware assistence, sustained indinitely over the time of our teams coherence, under the acceptance of change and consequence, we maintain our willingness to complete tasks, by visualizing and preparing for our success, building mastery of surrounding environments, and adjusting our teamwork effectively, to deliver technical excellence always, to tune ourselves for future problems, and adjust as we are able and required, for cohesiveness and replacement of unhealthy patterns, we view this as the path to competancy for our peers

 Simplicity